 The Montefiore Endowment’s vision is to create broadly-educated lay leaders for the Jewish community – leaders who are moderate and clear-headed in their approach and who will represent Judaism pleasantly and without aggression by stressing the middle way and avoiding extremes.
 They should recognise the virtue of inclusivity as well as the value of the world around us – and not merely tolerance of it for the purpose of earning a living.

-In the seven years during which this scheme has been in operation, many young men and women have benefitted from fellowships at Yeshivat Eretz Hatzvi and Midreshet Harova, where in addition to their routine studies, they have undergone a special course of leadership studies by the Montefiore Endowment at Mishkenot Sha’ananim, Jerusalem For this coming year (2020-2021) Yeshivat HaKotel has joined as an additional partner in the Fellowship Programme.
+In the many years during which this scheme has been in operation, numerous young men and women have benefitted from fellowships at Yeshivat Eretz Hatzvi, and Midreshet Harova, where in addition to their routine studies, they have undergone a special course of leadership studies by the Montefiore Endowment at Mishkenot Sha’ananim, Jerusalem, and on Zoom when this was not possible.
+In 2021 Yeshivat HaKotel joined the Fellowship Programme as an additional partner.

 Former fellows are required to maintain contact with the Endowment after their return to the UK, by which time it is hoped that their esprit-de-corps will help them contribute, at least part-time and in an appropriate capacity, to the community.